Haikara-San: Here Comes Miss Modern (film)

-Based on a manga series with a same name written and illustrated by Waki Yamato, the film covers the latter half of the story from the manga, and picks up where Part 1 had left off in 2017.

 Plot

+Part One

+Raised by a single father who is also an army general, Benio is a tomboy with qualities that are deemed not feminine, and proclaims herself to be a modern woman.
+Her grandmother sets her up in an arranged marriage with an army lieutenant Shinobu Ijuin.
+Benio strongly believes that women should have the right to choose their own husband and wants a marriage based on love.
+She makes it her mission to give Shinobu's family a bad impression so that the arranged marriage doesn't go through.
+However, this becomes difficult as she starts falling for Shinobu's charm.

+Part Two

 After marrying the head of the military, Benio hears her husband died in Siberia during a war.
 However, after finding out he's alive and fighting against his home land, Benio starts looking for her first love.
 Wondering why he didn't return and wanting to welcome him back.
 Hardships will happen and hearts may be broken, as he might have moved on.

 Voice cast

 Production

 It was first announced in November 2016 that an animated film adaptation of Haikara-San: Here Comes Miss Modern written and illustrated by Waki Yamato will be produced as a two-part film.
-Staff members from Part 1 returned: Kazuhiro Furuhashi writing the screenplay, Terumi Nishii in charge of the character design, and Michiru Ōshima composing the music.
+Kazuhiro Furuhashi wrote the screenplay, Terumi Nishii was in charge of the character design, and Michiru Ōshima composed the music.
 Mitsuko Kase was set to direct the second film, but later was replaced by Seimei Kidokoro for unknown reasons.
-In July 2018, voice actress and singer Maaya Sakamoto joined the cast for the film as Larissa.
+In July 2018, voice actress and singer Maaya Sakamoto joined the cast for Part 2 as Larissa.